 It therefore came as a shock to learn, during his hard-won respite in the capital of Lombardy, that the Directory had decided to divide his army.
 General Kellermann was to be given joint command of the Army of Italy with orders to take over the pursuit of the Austrians, while he, Napoleon, undertook a lesser campaign against Tuscany and the Papal States.
 Summoning all his tact and rhetorical skill, Napoleon responded with a series of forceful arguments against the plan.
 “General Kellermann has more experience and would do better than I,” he wrote, “but the two of us together would do very badly.”
 In fact, the idea of working with Kellermann–who, at sixty-one, would have clear seniority–was anathema to Napoleon, and he hinted broadly at the possibility of his resignation under such circumstances.
 Surely his recent successes warranted better treatment than an effective demotion.
-Yet it was precisely because of his success and the influence it engendered that the government had proposed the change.
+Yet it was precisely due to his success and the influence it conveyed that the government had proposed the change.
 Having already established a reputation for dangerously independent thinking, the popular young general posed a potential threat to the leadership in Paris, and the energy and aplomb with which he had handled diplomatic matters left the Directors feeling decidedly uneasy.
 But with the rest of France’s armies bogged down, they could ill afford to lose the one man who had brought them victories, and so they relented, leaving Napoleon in sole command with the proviso that, in addition to defeating the Austrians, he move to subdue the Papal States.